IgniteUI/igniteui-docfx/en/components/grid/groupby.md

 ### Custom Group By

-The igxGrid allows defining custom grouping per column or per grouping expression, which allow grouping the data based on a custom condition.
-This is useful when you need to  group by complex objects or for custom application specific scenarios.
+igxGrid allows defining custom grouping per column or per grouping expression, which provides grouping based on a custom condition.
+This is useful when you need to group by complex objects or for other application specific scenarios.

 > [!NOTE]
 > In order to implement custom grouping the data first needs to be sorted appropriately.
-Due to this you may need to also apply a custom sorting strategy that extends the base [`DefaultSortingStrategy`]({environment:angularApiUrl}/classes/defaultsortingstrategy.html).
+Due to this you may also need to apply a custom sorting strategy that extends the base [`DefaultSortingStrategy`]({environment:angularApiUrl}/classes/defaultsortingstrategy.html).
 After the data is sorted the custom groups can be determined by specifying a [`groupingComparer`]({environment:angularApiUrl}/interfaces/igroupingexpression.html#groupingcomparer) for the column or for the specific grouping expression.

-The sample below demonstrates custom grouping by `Date`, where the date values are sorted and grouped by Day, Week, Month or Year based on the selected grouping mode.
+The sample below demonstrates custom grouping by `Date`, where the date values are sorted and grouped by Day, Week, Month or Year based on user-selected grouping mode.

 #### Demo